skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-1.md

 This adds the type parameter `T` to the class.
 Note that `__declspec(dllimport)` has been commented out to demonstrate the problem.

-//Note:// The type parameter `T` serves no purpose in this implementation.
+*Note:* The type parameter `T` serves no purpose in this implementation.
 It's just there to demonstrate the problem.

 Now, assume another project using the library project like this: